chuanqisun/pixel-pusher-online/README.md

 # Pixel Pusher Online (Beta)

-A free and open-source MMORPG game inside Figma.
+A free and open-source MMORPG inside Figma.
 Pick a character and explore a variety of maps together with your coworkers.
 Features include:

 - 10 avatars
 - 4 maps